 There are endless excellent reasons to take an online course from a prestigious university like Yale.
 But, if you’re not interested in learning about negotiation strategies, you might want to consider another Yale course instead…

-The Science of Well-Being (Yale University)
+The Science of Well-Being (Coursera x Yale)

 Yale University’s “The Science of Well-Being” is a free Ivy League online course led by professor Laurie Santos.
 In her online class, Dr. Santos teaches students about happiness, productivity, and building healthier habits.
 The course syllabus is also filled with actionable tips on how to overcome biases, establish social connections, practice meditation, and rewire your negative behaviours.